PrefectHQ/prefect/docs/core_concepts/environments.md

 When they are instantiated, environments are given as much information as possible to describe how the flow will run.

-Later, the environment is `built` for a specific flow.
+Later, the environment is configured for a specific flow by calling its `build()` method.
 At this time, any flow-specific information can be stored.

 After being built, an environment must be able to produce a JSON description of itself that can be reused to recreate it at any time.